AMReX-Codes/amrex/_sources/Basics.rst.txt

 to build a new MultiFab at each level to hold all the data on that level.
 This involves local data copy in memory and is not expected to significantly increase the total wall time for writing plotfiles.
-For the multi-level version, the function expects Vector<const MultiFab\*>, whereas the multi-level data are often stored as Vector<std::unique\_ptr<MultiFab>>.  has a helper function for this and one can use it as follows,
+For the multi-level version, the function expects :cpp:`Vector<const MultiFab*>`, whereas the multi-level data are often stored as :cpp:`Vector<std::unique_ptr<MultiFab>>`.
+AMReX has a helper function for this and one can use it as follows,

+.. highlight:: c++

 ::

        WriteMultiLevelPlotfile(......, amrex::GetVecOfConstPtrs(mf), ......);

-Argument varnames has the names for each component of the MultiFab data.
-The size of the Array should be equal to the number of components.
-Argument geom is for passing Geometry objects that contain the physical domain information.
-Argument time is for the time associated with the data.
-Argument level\_step is for the current time step associated with the data.
-For multi-level plotfiles, argument nlevels is the total number of levels, and we also need to provide the refinement ratio via an Array of size nlevels-1.
+The argument :cpp:`varnames` has the names for each component of the MultiFab data.
+The size of the Vector should be equal to the number of components.
+The argument :cpp:`geom` is for passing :cpp:`Geometry` objects that contain the physical domain information.
+The argument :cpp:`time` is for the time associated with the data.
+The argument :cpp:`level_step` is for the current time step associated with the data.
+For multi-level plotfiles, the argument :cpp:`nlevels` is the total number of levels, and we also need to provide the refinement ratio via an :cpp:`Vector` of size nlevels-1.

-We note that  does not overwrite old plotfiles if the new plotfile has the same name.
+We note that AMReX does not overwrite old plotfiles if the new plotfile has the same name.
 The old plotfiles will be renamed to new directories named like plt00350.old.46576787980.